Anatomy of the Zog Schema

 }).Parse("item1,item2,item3", &dest)

-FOOTGUNS Please note that pretransforms are executed before type coercion (if using schema.Parse()).
+).
 This means that if you are responsible for checking that the data matches your expected type.
 If you blinding typecast the data to, for example, an int and your user provides a string as input you will cause a panic.
+Pure Functions: Since pretransforms are pure functions.
+A copy of the data is passed in.
+So if you place a preTransform on a large struct it will copy the entire struct which is not efficient.
+Be careful!

 Required, Default and Catch

-schema.Required() is a boolean that indicates if the field is required.
-If it is required and the data is a zero value the schema will return an error.
+is a boolean that indicates if the field is required.
+If it is required and the data is a zero value the schema will return a ZogIssue.

 Tests